ihmeuw/vivarium_research/docs/source/concept_models/vivarium_sanofi_multiple_myeloma/concept_model.rst

 **How to assign treatment effects:**

 Each treatment category has a hazard ratio associated with it both for progression-free survival and overall survival relative to the overall progression-free survival and overall survival of their demographic group as a whole.
 There are separate hazard ratios for the first line of treatment and later lines of treatment for each treatment category.
 Additionally, the hazard ratios for the isatuxamib- and daratumumab-containing treatment categories vary based on retreatment status (:code:`prior_anticd38_treatment == True`).
-The hazard ratios are shown in the tables below.
+The hazard ratios, separated by line of treatent, are shown in the tables below.

 .. list-table:: First line of treatment hazard ratios
    :header-rows: 1